Access Delegation Round

 BUILD (45 min): At a high level, in the Build Phase you will do the following:

-Build the environment using AWS CloudFormation in the us-west-2 (Oregon) region.
+Build the environment using AWS CloudFormation in the us-east-1 (Northern Virginia) region.

 - Perform further customization on the environments to restrict the capabilities of the Security Operator Role.